Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-12-hello-swift.md

 ---

-## Overview

-### What is Swift?
+# What is Swift?

-Swift is new apple open source language used to develop iOS Apps.
+Swift is a new apple open source language used to develop iOS Apps.
 It is open source and available now on [github](https://github.com/apple/swift) replacing objective-c as the main language for the iOS and OSX platform.

 The advantage over objective c consist of :